risc0/risc0-lean4/README.md

 * [x] FRI verification
 * [x] Arithmetic circuit parsing and evaluation
 * [x] zkVM receipt parsing and verification

+We are currently developing the meta-theory of these systems.

 ## Repo Organization